 Students are often attracted to Model U.N. because of their interest in international relations, but the practical skills gained through participation in Model U.N. are valuable in a variety of careers.

-Students may obtain up to 3 hours of course credit for participation in Model U.N.
-These 3 hours of course credit can be applied to the political science major or can be used as general elective credit.
-Students may repeat the class on a non-credit basis – and many students do
+Students may obtain up to three hours of course credit for participation in Model U.N.
+These three hours of course credit can be applied to the political science and international relations major or can be used as general elective credit.
+Students may repeat the class on a non-credit basis.

 Enrollment in the class allows students to participate in Truman’s award-winning Model U.N. team, which competes with other college-level Model U.N. teams from across the nation every November in Chicago.